patricktunez123/js-test/README.md

 # js-test

 Kapp's JavaScript Test.
-Click me to view it in your browser <https://patricktunez123.github.io/js-test/index.html>
+Click this link to view this simple project in your browser <https://patricktunez123.github.io/js-test/index.html>

 ## Used Tools and Technologies